Why Garden Rooms Are a Growing Trend — And How to Design Your Own

 Garden rooms need to blend the beauty of the outdoors with the comfort of interior spaces.
 One way to achieve this design is to opt for natural finishes as structural or accent pieces.
 The most popular options in modern design include reclaimed wood and bamboo, but homeowners might also consider stone and masonry for a classic look.

 Materials aren’t the only way to reflect a natural look.
 Accent pieces can also incorporate nature motifs such as branches, leaves, vines, and flowers to evoke environmental beauty.
 Look for furniture pieces with these design elements in order to bring your garden room to life with stellar interior design.

 Even if your outdoor furniture isn’t directly exposed to the elements like regular patio or deck furniture, it’ll still be outside when the wind and rain roll into town.
 Finding furniture and fabrics that work for the elements can make your space sturdier and help it last longer.
 Finding waterproof cushions, rugs and curtains are all great ways to liven up a room and give it more dimension, while still remaining practical.

 Looking for fun patterns, colors, and textures in your outdoor textiles can be a great trick in making the space look more interior-inspired, especially if you keep coordination and cohesion in mind.

 Outdoor living spaces that offer the sun on your face and clear blue skies above have their benefit, but finding solutions for shade and shelter in your garden room can make it a much more versatile and comfortable place for you to spend your time.
 Sitting out in the sun can get old and getting sent indoors by a light drizzle can be a total bummer.

-Whether you find a set of sweet umbrellas, invest in a pergola, or install a retractable awning, putting a roof over your head can offer a bit more structure and function to your room so you can get the most use out of it.
+Whether you find a set of sweet umbrellas, invest in a modern pergola, or install a retractable awning, putting a roof over your head can offer a bit more structure and function to your room so you can get the most use out of it.

 Embrace the Garden Room Design Trend